rafasoares/cancancan-wiki/Authorization-for-Namespaced-Controllers.md

 end
 ```

-I have not test it intensively yet
+I have not tested it intensively yet.